truecharts/website/src/content/docs/guides/vpn-setup.md

 ## Verify it works

-Easiest way to verify after it deploys (the chart will fail if your credentials don't work) for me is using `qbittorrent` since the network page shows the interfaces can be shown quickly (or check the logs), the interface will be `tun0`.
+The easiest way to verify after it deploys (the chart will fail if your credentials don't work) for me is using `qbittorrent` since the network page showing the interfaces can be shown quickly (or check the logs), the interface will be `tun0`.

 ![Qbittorent Testing](./img/vpn_testing.png)